Catching the attention of a journalist, blogger or editor is typically a tough task.

 The type of story you want to be covered determines the amount of time you should wait to check in with a reporter about a past media pitch.
 Wait two to three days for a priority topic that is time-sensitive or seasonal.
 For feature stories, profiles, and other evergreen content with a longer shelf life, wait at least a week before emailing a follow-up inquiry.
 These writers are likely working on urgent deadlines and simply have not had the time to respond.

-If you find yourself needing to write a follow-up email, then the subject line could be part of the original problem.
+If you find yourself needing to write a follow-up email, then the subject line could be the most important thing to focus on.
 A punchy but informative subject line is critical to grabbing the attention of busy journalists with cluttered inboxes.
 An eye-popping 85% of journalists, reports the Fractl survey, indicated that they open an email solely based on the subject line.

 Since this is the first impression of your pitch, it is probably the most critical sentence in the entire email, so you must treat it as seriously as the headline.
 The subject line for a follow-up email is short, informative, and catchy.
 Your task is to clearly and concisely capture the topic in six to 10 words or about 60 characters, including spaces.